Results Index

 5) Teddy Sheringham (aged 30) - Tottenham Hotspur

-20th appearance, 4 goals, 2 of which were scored against the Netherlands, earlier in the tournament.
+Twentieth appearance, four goals, two of which were scored against the Netherlands, earlier in the tournament.

-Completed his 2nd game of the tournament, after starting all 5.
+Completed his second game of the tournament, after starting all five.

-Top scorer for Tottenham Hotspur with 24 goals, including 16 league goals and 2 penalties.
+Top scorer for Tottenham Hotspur with 24 goals, including 16 league goals and two penalties.

 6) Gareth Southgate (aged 25) - Aston Villa

-Had completed all 5 games in the tournament.
+Had completed all five games in the tournament.

-Scored 2 goals in the 1995-96 season, as Aston Villa won the Coca-Cola Cup.
+Scored two goals in the 1995-96 season, as Aston Villa won the Coca-Cola Cup.

 Shearer had scored his first international penalty against the Netherlands.
 It was side-footed with his right foot, low into the bottom left corner, beyond the Dutch 'keeper's dive.
 He had converted England's first penalty against Spain, shooting right-footed, rising up to the left corner, just brushing the Spanish 'keeper's fingertips on his left hand.